-Bachelor of Science in Human Biology Degree Completion Program - Undergraduate studentsPage Menu
+Bachelor of Science in Human Biology Degree Completion Program for Acupuncture Students

-The Bachelor of Science (BS) in Human Biology Degree Completion Program allows students to complete the course requirements for a bachelor's degree.
-Students who earn a B.S. in human biology obtain a multidisciplinary education which explores the interrelationships between biology, structure, physiology, behavior, health and society.
+The Bachelor of Science (B.S.) in Human Biology Degree Completion Program allows our Acupuncture and Chinese Medicine students to complete the course requirements for a bachelor’s degree.
+Students may either complete a bachelor’s degree or earn a second bachelor’s degree.

 Who can apply